 Kids are growing up in an orphanage, unaware of the fact that as soon as they are old enough, they’ll be sent to become a demon’s meal.
 It’s children being raised as livestock.

 Well, it’s an anime like Owari No Seraph, after all, but different in the Promised Neverland the kids are unaware of what tragic fact lies ahead of them.
-However when they do discover the truth, their primary intention is to escape, which was what our protagonist’s fellows tried.
+Though when they do discover the truth, their primary intention is to escape, which was what our protagonist’s fellows tried.

 10. Fire Force (Enen no Shouboutai)

 Fire Force is a somewhat neglected Shonen when compared to the likes of Demon Slayer, Jujutsu Kaisen, or even the upcoming Chainsaw Man.
-However the further along you go into it, the more you’ll realize how it is also quite good.
+Though the further along you go into it, the more you’ll realize how it is also quite good.

 The ones who carry out those jobs are folks who can manipulate fire to some extent.
 These people make up an organization, the Tokyo Armed Forces, Fire Defense Agency.
-The protagonist Shinra is someone with a tragic past, a social outcast, but someone who also wants to be a hero by becoming a part of this organization.
+The protagonist named Shinra is someone with a tragic past, a social outcast, but someone who also wants to be a hero by becoming a part of this organization.

 How is this anime like Owari No Seraph?
 Well, it’s because in both cases there are special organizations dedicated to fighting off supernatural creatures.